cleemesser/aero15X-laptop-linux-cuda-config/README.md

 - use pytorch 0.3, tensorflow 1.4.1 in conda envs
 - use bin/cuda_on bin/cuda_off to turn on/off nvidia gpu for cuda use on battery power manually
+- added additional cuda libraries for simulatenous 8.0, 9.0 and 9.1 via ".run" file distribution cuda sdk so as not to interfere with deb based system